-Over the last few weeks the Internet has been all ‘a flutter over negative SEO and the way in which unsavory characters can sabotage your Google rankings through negative SEO tactics.
+Over the last few weeks, the Internet has been all ‘a flutter over negative SEO and the way in which unsavoury characters can sabotage your Google rankings through negative SEO tactics.

 This includes tactics such as lots and lots of low quality profile links or links from low quality sites, excessive amounts of anchor text and other such signals that would indicate that these are not natural links and the value from these should not be counted.

 Should Not Be Counted

 Now, that is exactly the problem and if you are doing spammy link building or external work that is outside the quality guidelines then these links should not be counted as you should not be able to manipulate search results in this way.
 Now, that is a whole other article right there but lets just assume the system works and spammy links don’t have any positive impact for now.
 So, if you are doing bad link building, those links won’t count, so if a competitor tries to do spammy link building then that should not be counted either.

 Seriously, this is the only way this can work as the can of worms (trojans, and other viruses) that this would open up could bring the Internet, or Google search at least to its virtual knees.
 It would be the digital marketing equivalent of fire and brimstone raining down from the sky and good mannered sites disappearing into a fiery pit of negative seo hell.

 SEO No Start

 Most of this has been focussed around a thread over at Traffic Planet regarding a negative seo case study done on the site of Dan Thies, an SEO that has been around for some time.
 For more background info, there is a good article over at wpmu.org that goes into a little more detail but ill just push on.